munaibh/Workflows/README.md

 # Workflows Lesson

-This project is me learning about workflow management
+This project is me learning about workflow management using Browserify, Git and NPM.